lazlo-bonin/ludiq-reflection/README.md

-NonPublic	|Display private and protected members|false ReadOnly	|Display read-only properties and fields|true WriteOnly	|Display write-only properties and fields|true TypeFamilies|Determines which member type families are displayed|TypeFamily.All Types		|Determines which member types are displayed|*(Any)*
+NonPublic	|Display private and protected members|false ReadOnly	|Display read-only properties and fields|true WriteOnly	|Display write-only properties and fields|true TypeFamily|Determines which member type families are displayed|TypeFamily.All Types		|Determines which member types are displayed|*(Any)*

-The `TypeFamilies` enumeration is a [bitwise flag set](http://stackoverflow.com/questions/8447/what-does-the-flags-enum-attribute-mean-in-c) with the following options:
+The `TypeFamily` enumeration is a [bitwise flag set](http://stackoverflow.com/questions/8447/what-does-the-flags-enum-attribute-mean-in-c) with the following options:

 Flag		|Description
 ------------|-----------